osisoft/PI-Adapter/V1/Configuration/System and adapter configuration.md

 You can configure the System and adapter components together using a single call for replacing the existing configuration.

-## Import configuration file
+## Change system and adapter configuration

-Complete the following to import the full changed configuration using REST client:
+Change the system and adapter configuration by importing the JSON file using a REST client:

 1. Using any text editor, create a file that contains the System and adapter configuration in JSON form.
 	- For content structure, see [Sample configuration file](#sample-configuration-file).